wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Applying voltage to the motor causes a force on the mechanism that drives the arm up or down.
 If there is no voltage, gravity still acts on the arm to pull it downward.

-To consistently place a gamepiece, the arm must move from wherever it is at, to a specific angle which puts the gamepiece at the right height.
+To consistently place a gamepiece, the arm must move from its current location to a specific angle which puts the gamepiece at the right height.

 This design drives the controls goal we will use in this example: Put the correct amount of voltage into the motor to get the arm to a certain angle, and then keep it there.